ronnieholm/Playground/FlatToTreeStructure/README.md

 the parent Id to query for and (2) there may be multiple Ids to query for.

 Whether one large query with joins or multiple queries passed as a single query is faster is impossible to tell upfront.
-The difference might be negligable for the problem at hand.
+The difference might be negligible for the problem at hand.

 ## Implementation